-The spread of the Coronavirus (Covid-19) caused many business disruptions both to the direct impacts and indirect impacts, the operating profit was significantly decreased or some businesses had to be shut down.
-Moreover, we also need to strictly comply with Government measures to prevent the spread of the pandemic.
-From the effect, the company is aware of the safety of employees' health and inhibits the spread of disease in all aspects.
+The spread of the Coronavirus (Covid-19) outbreaks around the world affects the health and safety of employees for work, many business effects both direct and indirect.
+The company is aware of the safety of employees' health and inhibits the spread of disease in all aspects.
 The top management, therefore, sets measures and prepares readiness to cope with such situations by allowing office workers to work from their residences in an emergency.
 The company has prepared the technology, application tools support with the user-guided manual and closely monitors the performance, use all public relations channels of the company to follow and inform the latest news of the virus spreading and the latest situation, including Line @TSC, Line Group-NongNews, Line HR & Top section, emergencies team and GM Talks.
-In the past year, the company increased measures to prevent the spread of the disease, such as providing vaccinations for all employees, provide an ATK test kit for the initial screening of high-risk groups.
+In the past year, the company increased measures and various activities to prevent the spread of the disease, such as providing vaccinations for all employees, allowing them to go for vaccines without touching the leave quota.
+This creates health awareness among employees during the epidemic situation and an ATK test kit for the initial screening of high-risk groups.
 There are measures to support the classification of risk groups at 1-2-3, which can allow employees to work from home, alternating with working at the company effectively.
-Under clearly and timely regulatory measures e.g. setting Bubble@TSC for limited operating areas and including communicating the Business Continuity Plan (Disease) to be used as a guideline in case of recurrent outbreaks.
+Under clear and timely regulatory measures e.g. setting Bubble@TSC for limited operating areas and including communicating the Business Continuity Plan (Disease) to be used as a guideline in case of recurrent outbreaks.
+The company set up the closed assessment of the situation to control and manage the impact continuously to reduce the risk of infection of personnel, and continually spreading both internally and externally.